shengmeiLiu/Datasets---Moving-Target-Selection-with-Delay/puckhunt/README.md

 + *Clicks* - number of clicks taken to select target
 + *Mouse* - total mouse movement (pixels squared)

-Note, the same Impulse values for the Oslo data had very different target speeds than the WPI data.
+Note 1: the same Impulse values for the Oslo data had very different target speeds than the WPI data.
 We attribute this to the difference in the game engine performance on a Mac versus Windows.
 See [CER17] file for the actual target speeds.

+Note 2: as specified above, the delays reported in the data files do *not* include the local delays.
+The local delays were as
+follows:

+WPI mouse: 100 milliseconds
+WPI thumbstick: 50 milliseonds
+Oslo: 20 milliseconds

 ## References